outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

 Reload privilege tables now?
 [Y/n] Y
 ```

-With the MariaDB root password just set, now we can login to the *mysql* shell to create a new database and a new user for Nextcloud.
+With the MariaDB root password just set, now we can login to the *mysql* shell to create a database and a user for Nextcloud.

 ```
-~ # mysql -u root -p
+~ # mysql -u root -pPassword
 Enter password:
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 14